mobilityhouse/resin-release-tool/README.md

-  release              Sets release commits for a given release or app releases             Show successful releases of the application show_devices_status  Show the status of the devices in the app unpin                Unpins the version of one or more releases
+  release              Sets release commits for a given release or app releases             Show successful releases of the application show_devices_status  Show the status of the devices in the app show_group_versions  Show the release versions of the devices in release groups unpin                Unpins the version of one or more releases
 ```